pivotal/docs-tap/supply-chain/reference/api/workloadrun.hbs.md

 ### `spec.stages[].name` and `status.workloadrun.spec.stages[].name`

-`name` is the name of this stage as defined in the SupplyChain
+`name` is the name of this stage as defined in the SupplyChain.

 ### `spec.stages[].componentRef` and `status.workloadrun.spec.stages[].componentRef`